turboSMTP/turboSMTP-php/README.md

 # About

-turboSMTP-csharp is maintained and funded by [Turbo SMTP][turboSMTP_about_us] Company.
-The names and logos for turboSMTP-csharp are trademarks of TurboSMTP Company.
+turboSMTP-php is maintained and funded by [Turbo SMTP][turboSMTP_about_us] Company.
+The names and logos for turboSMTP-php are trademarks of TurboSMTP Company.

 # Support